JHUAPL/SIMoN/README.md

 ./export.sh gfdl_cm3 2035
 ```

 Once you've retrieved a document and saved it as a JSON file, plot the data on a choropleth map using the Python script in the `viz` directory.
+(Just make sure to install requirements first.)
 ```
-python plot.py <your_mongo_doc>.json
+pip install -r requirements.txt python plot.py <your_mongo_doc>.json
 ```
 For example,